Oracle Advertising

-Oracle Advertising, formerly Datalogix, is a cloud-based consumer data collection, activation, and measurement platform for use by digital advertisers.
-Datalogix was a consumer data collection company based in Westminster, Colorado that provided offline consumer spending data to marketers.
-In December 2014, Oracle signed an agreement to acquire Datalogix.
-After the acquisition, Datalogix's name changed to Oracle Data Cloud, which later became Oracle Advertising.
-Oracle Advertising is part of the Oracle Advertising and Customer Experience (CX) application suite.
+Oracle Advertising, formerly Datalogix, is an American cloud-based consumer data collection, activation, and measurement platform for use by digital advertisers.
+Datalogix was a consumer data collection company based in Westminster, Colorado that provided offline consumer spending data to marketers that was acquired by Oracle in 2014.

-This collected data, which include purchase data from stores, credit cards, and loyalty cards, helps marketing teams determine their ad campaigns' effectiveness and those that will potentially increase profits, with Datalogix clients including retail stores, grocers, travel agencies, PepsiCo, Ford, and the Dr. Pepper Snapple Group.
+The platform collects data which includes purchase data from stores, credit cards, and loyalty cards is used by marketing teams determine their ad campaigns' effectiveness.
+Datalogix clients included retail stores, grocers, travel agencies, PepsiCo, Ford, and the Dr. Pepper Snapple Group.
 After consumer spending behaviors are measured, the information is sold to advertising companies and publishers, such as Facebook, Google, Twitter, Snapchat, and Pinterest.
-Advertisers then use the information obtained to tailor online ads and reach new or existing customers.
-In turn, publishers use the data to determine the amount of profit advertisers earned and to convince them to purchase more ads that will feature on their websites.
-Advertisers and publishers have used Datalogix to help increase profits, as the use of digital media continues to expand.
+Advertisers then use the information obtained to tailor online ads to reach new or existing customers.
+In turn, publishers use the data to determine the amount of profit advertisers earn and to try and convince them to purchase more ads that will feature on their websites.

+In December 2014, Oracle acquire Datalogix and renamed the service as Oracle Advertising.
+In June 2024, Oracle announced it would stop supporting its advertising products.

+History

+Datalogix was founded in Westminster, Colorado in 2002 to collect consumer data.